Videos have become a part of just about everyone’s life.

 FluentU uses YouTube videos, but there’s an extra kick to really help you along your Japanese language-learning journey: Every video features interactive subtitles in Japanese and English.

 Click on any vocabulary word you don’t recognize and get a full and accurate translation and definition of that word.

 You also get to add words to your vocab list, then get tested on them by a smart quiz system that knows what you’ve already learned and adjusts accordingly.

-You can try the program out for 15 days totally free.
+You can try the program out totally free.
 What have you got to lose?

 Tips and tricks:

 - Add FluentU video-watching to your daily study regimen.
 The videos are usually short and each acts like a mini lesson for learning grammar concepts, vocab, culture and more.
 With just one video a day, you’ll be learning a lot!